 I am an urban scientist, architect, and engineer, with a background in digital media and computation, and interests in social, behavioral, and learning sciences.
-I am currently a Postdoc Researcher at the Harvard Graduate School of Design (GSD) and affiliated with the Harvard Kennedy School of Government.
-I hold an Doctor of Design (DDes) from Harvard GSD, an MSc in Media Arts and Sciences from the MIT Media Lab, a SMArchS in Design Computation from the MIT School of Architecture and Planning, and a professional Diploma in Architectural Engineering from the National Technical University of Athens in Greece, where I have worked as a licensed architect.
+I am currently a Postdoc at the Harvard Graduate School of Design (GSD).
+I hold an Doctor of Design (DDes) from Harvard GSD, an MSc in Media Arts and Sciences from the MIT Media Lab, a SMArchS in Design Computation from the MIT School of Architecture and Planning, and a professional Diploma in Architectural Engineering from the National Technical University of Athens in Greece.

-My research investigates the intersection of urban informatics and human mobility from a complex systems perspective.
-A central question in my work is how human movement in urban space affects the potential of on-demand mobility systems and how new technologies and design strategies can improve it.
-My methods draws on a diversity of backgrounds including complex systems modeling and simulation, data science and information visualization, urban economics, transportation, operations research, social computing, and human-computer interaction.
-In particular, I contribute in this emerging domain in three ways:
+My research combines data, complex systems modeling, and information technology, to analyze and design, systems and technologies for intelligent urban infrastructure and mobility systems.
+A central question in my work is how movements and concentrations of human, physical, and information resources shape the potential of urban systems and how novel interactive technologies and design strategies may enhance it.
+My methods draw on a diversity of backgrounds including complex systems modeling and simulation, data visualization, urban economics, transportation/operations research, design research, social computing, and human-computer interaction.
+I contribute to the fields of planning, architecture, design, engineering, and information/computer/social science, in three ways:

 I have worked at Microsoft Research in Redmond (Computational User Experiences / Vibe / Lab of Things) on applications of the Internet of Things, and at the Smart Cities and Changing Places groups at the MIT Media Lab on intelligent urban environments.
 I teach courses on intelligent urban mobility, interactive systems, and integrative design at the Interactive Telecommunications Program (ITP) of New York University (NYU), MIT, and Harvard GSD.